damhau/azdo-pull-request/README.md

 ### View the content of the Pull Request

-1. Select a pull request and click on the file/view (the 1st) button to show the commit and file that were added/changed in the pull request.
+1. Select a pull request and click on the file/view to open the file or a diff.
-2. The extension will add you as a reviewer and register your vote accordingly.

 ### Approve or Reject Pull Request